Hou-dev/page-replacement-fifo/README.md

 # page-replacement-fifo
-Assignment using FIFO algorithm for page replacement
+Project using FIFO algorithm for page replacement